nektar21/protodune-raw-data-mgt/README.md

 # Data Management for protoDUNE
-## Documents in this repository
-* *protoDUNE-DMS-design.tex is the main source of the current document*

-# protoDUNEs
+## Overview
 This is repository contains documents for a proposed raw data managment system for the protoDUNE detectors:
 * NP02 - the dual-phase detector
 * NP04 - the single-phase detector

-B.
+## Documents in this repository
+* *protoDUNE-DMS-design.tex is the main source of the current document*

-The file pdrdm.tex and the two charts that go in it, "flow" and "state", is an initial note evaluating basic design requirements.
+* The file pdrdm.tex and the two charts that go in it, "flow" and "state", is an initial note evaluating basic design requirements.

 C.